odan/odan.github.io/_posts/2020-10-18-slim4-cakephp-validation.md

 By default, all fields are optional.
 Once you add the 'requirePresence' rule, the element must always be present.
 To disallow empty strings, you can add the rule `notEmptyString`.

-There are a lot of predifed rules.
+There are a lot of predefined rules.
-Here you can find a list of [available Validation rules in the API](https://api.cakephp.org/4.0/class-Cake.Validation.Validation.html).
+Here you can find a list of [available validation rules in the API](https://api.cakephp.org/4.0/class-Cake.Validation.Validation.html).

 More specific (and precise) rules can be added using a custom regex.